Blogs/AI

 How Self-Consistency Prompting Works

-At a high level, self-consistency prompting works by letting the model solve the same problem multiple times using different reasoning paths and then selecting the most stable conclusion.
+At a high level, self-consistency prompting works by solving the same problem multiple times and selecting the most consistent answer.

 The process looks like this:

-The key idea is simple: a single reasoning path can be wrong, but multiple independent reasoning paths converging on the same answer is a strong signal of correctness.
+The core idea is simple: one reasoning path can be wrong, but if multiple independent paths reach the same conclusion, it’s more likely to be correct.

 Difference Between Chain of Thought and Self-Consistency